DZRJ-AM: 1986–2010: The first iteration of Radyo Bandido

-2010 - 2015: The Voice of the Philippines
+2010–2015: The Voice of the Philippines

 With Radyo Bandido's popularity waning during the recent years, the management decided to launch a unique brand in June 2010.
-On July 19, it upgraded its transmitter facilities to 50,000 watts.
+On July 19, it upgraded its transmitter facilities to 50,000 watts, with the old 10,000 watt transmitter being decommissioned.
 Radyo Bandido signed off for the last time on August 22.

 On August 25, 2010, DZRJ launched its English-language broadcasts under the branding The Voice of the Philippines as a test broadcast, with its official launch on October 4, 2010.
 DZRJ was the only English-language AM station in Mega Manila during the existence.
 Its format consisted of news in English from the Philippine Star, the Voice of America and the BBC World Service, Lifestyle, Sports and Public Service.
 In September 2015, the same time the station launched the newest morning show The New Bandidos.

 On June 7, 2016, Greco Belgica joined DZRJ and launched his program #GrecoLive.
 It was a widely accepted public service program that caters to overseas Filipino Workers and local issues.
 CJ Santos co-hosted #GrecoLive as Jack Logan.

-2015 - 2017: 8TriMedia era
+2015–2017: 8TriMedia era

-On October 4, 2015, 8TriMedia, a media firm owned by rice trader Jojo Soliman and veteran radio broadcaster Kaye Dacer (formerly from DZMM), transferred its programs and time-sharing operation from DWBL 1242 AM.
-With the transfer of operations, 8TriMedia programs started broadcasting via TeleRadyo format exclusively for Cablelink subscribers, which it can be seen on Channel 7 as 8TriTV.
+On October 4, 2015, 8TriMedia, a media firm owned by rice trader Jojo Soliman and veteran radio broadcaster Kaye Dacer (formerly from DZMM), transferred its programs and time-sharing operation from DWBL-AM.
+With the transfer of operations, 8TriMedia programs started broadcasting via TeleRadyo format exclusively on Cablelink, where it was seen on Channel 7 as 8TriTV.

 Initially, 8TriMedia occupied the 9 am to 7 pm airtime of DZRJ.
 By November 2016, it occupied the full 21-hour airtime on weekdays, keeping the overnight hook-up of the BBC World Service and original DZRJ programs (especially on weekends) intact.

 8TriMedia made use of the Radyo Bandido brand until late 2016.
 Despite being brokered by 8TriMedia, DZRJ still retained the Voice of the Philippines brand when airing its own programs.
 During its tenure, Daniel Castro provided voice-overs for station ID's, program teasers, and other on-air elements aired on the station.

 In November 2017, 8TriMedia's original studio in Seneca Plaza Bldg., Quezon City was damaged due to flooding brought by Tropical Storm Salome (Haikui).
 This prompted 8TriMedia's programs and personalities to utilize DZRJ's original studio at the Ventures Building in Makati, until a new studio for 8TriMedia was reconstructed.

 In December 2017, DZRJ cancelled its agreement from blocktimer 8TriMedia.

-2017 - present: Return of Radyo Bandido
+2017–present: Return of Radyo Bandido

 Following the end of agreement, most of the programs and radio personalities from 8TriMedia had been now integrated to DZRJ's programming.
 With that development, DZRJ brought back its legendary Radyo Bandido brand.